redis/redis/README.md

 - For the 64 bit version, there is a limit of 2^32 objects in a structure, and a max length of 2^32 for any object
 - Version number now 2.6.8-pre2 to indicate prerelease and to enable changing
 - Version 2.6.8-pre2 fixes several failures that existed in 2.6.8-pre1.
 Most of these were related to handling opening and closing of non-blocking sockets.
+- The unit/protocol desync test is updated to use nonblocking socket and now works on Windows

 ##Acknowledgements
 Special thanks to Dušan Majkic (https://github.com/dmajkic, https://github.com/dmajkic/redis/) for his project on GitHub that gave us the opportunity to quickly learn some on the intricacies of Redis code.
 His project also helped us to build our prototype quickly.